The official Rust logo | |

 or Debug

-A function can be given generic parameters, which allows the same function to be applied to different types.
 Generic functions can constrain the generic type to implement a particular trait or traits; for example, an add_one

 function might require the type to implement Add

 .
 This means that a generic function can be type-checked as soon as it is defined.
-The implementation of Rust generics is similar to the typical implementation of C++ templates: a separate copy of the code is generated for each instantiation.
+The implementation of generics is similar to the typical implementation of C++ templates: a separate copy of the code is generated for each instantiation.
 This is called monomorphization and contrasts with the type erasure scheme typically used in Java and Haskell.
-Type erasure is also available in Rust via the keyword dyn
+Type erasure is also available via the keyword dyn

-(short for dynamic).[74]
-Because monomorphization duplicates the code for each type used, it can result in more optimized code for specific use cases, but compile time and size of the output binary are also increased.[75]
+(short for dynamic).[87]
+Because monomorphization duplicates the code for each type used, it can result in more optimized code for specific-use cases, but compile time and size of the output binary are also increased.[88]

 requires that the next